egnica/Framer-Motion-1/GitHub-Clone-And-Update.md

 git push origin <branch_name>
 ```

-# Sync changes to another directory
+### Sync changes to another directory - If remote is not set

 ```bash
 cd /path/to/original/directory